 CAUTION!

-Do not tighten the rear unit connection without holding the female fitting on the unit with a wrench, or damage may occur to the bezel as the fitting may turn in the plastic housing while the hose fitting is being turned..
+Do not tighten the rear unit connection without holding the female 5/8 CGA fitting on the unit with a wrench, or damage may occur to the bezel and the fitting as the fitting may turn in the plastic housing while the hose fitting is being turned.